dreamcatcher-tech/network/Inbox/Dreamcatcher Business Model.md

 Flattening AIs, where the conversion of assets has an impact as to how many funding tokens they get in the end.

+Clients are free to remove their funding at any point in time up until the workproduct is completed.
+Once the workproduct is completed they can raise a dispute about the quality of the work.

+Workers are free to dispute with us their payout amount.
+This dispute period is the same as the client dispute period.
+Once the workproduct settles and the dispute period passes, the payout amounts are considered final, and workers can begin to withdraw.

 ### Storefront sales
 Sometimes customers are better served by another entity providing them with a store front, rather than consume the software thru the Dreamcatcher directly.
 Here a billing relationship is passed thru to the gateway, allowing a more tailored customer experience, with the customers possibly unaware they are interacting with the Dreamcatcher: